Liga ACB: Controversies about promotion to Liga ACB

 Ten days later and two years after the denounce of CB Tizona, Gipuzkoa Basket and CB Miraflores, also from Burgos, were promoted to Liga ACB.
-These were the first promotions since the one of Andorra in 2014.
+These were the first promotions since the Andorra in 2014.
 Also, Miraflores became the first team to make its debut in ACB since 2009.

 Ranking of clubs on equal wins

 If wins are equal between two or more clubs, the rules are: